A salad spinner with a moment of inertia I is spinning with an in... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

 A salad spinner with a moment of inertia is spinning with an initial angular velocity .
-If a constant frictional torque acts to slow it down, how long does it take for the spinner to come to rest?
+If a constant frictional torque acts to slow it down, what is the magnitude of the angular acceleration of the spinner?

 Watch next